 Almost all the animals we take in have been living in abysmal conditions, and we frequently work with local law-enforcement agencies to pursue charges against their abusers to prevent them from owning and harming animals again.

-To combat suffering and animal homelessness, PETA’s low- to no-cost spay-and-neuter mobile clinics have sterilized nearly 197,000 animals since 2001, preventing hundreds of thousands of unwanted puppies and kittens from being born, neglected, abandoned, abused, or euthanized.
+To combat suffering and animal homelessness, PETA’s low- to no-cost spay-and-neuter mobile clinics have sterilized more than 213,700 animals since 2001, preventing hundreds of thousands of unwanted puppies and kittens from being born, neglected, abandoned, abused, or euthanized.
 And on a national level, PETA focuses on the root of the problem through our celebrity spay/neuter and adoption campaigns and other efforts.

 As long as companion animals are still bred on purpose and people aren’t spaying and neutering their dogs and cats, open-admission animal shelters and organizations like PETA will have to deal with the results in a caring and humane manner.
 PETA is proud to provide a safe haven for animals who have no other place to turn—here, they are welcomed with open arms.